Lezzer/liam-reilly.info/public/blog/posts/00-ten-percent-time-intro.md

 ### Quick update

 You may or may not know that I recently changed jobs.
-I'm now a Principal Software Engineer now at [Ditto Music](https://www.dittomusic.com/).
+I'm now a Principal Software Engineer at [Ditto Music](https://www.dittomusic.com/).

 I was brought in, along with a couple of other friends (we've all worked together previously) to form a new team to build a completely new cloud infrastructure in AWS, and design and build all new systems/services to allow the company to grow and scale.

 Whilst we've all been coding together for years and building and deploying apps across all of AWS product offerings using Terraform keeping all our infrastructure as code,  we are all new to the music industry so there is an awful lot to learn!

 As you can imagine, we've been extremely busy.
 Starting from absolutely nothing, we've now got a number of fully terraformed AWS environments.
 We've not only built out the infrastructure though, we've also been working on a brand new product, featuring a slick React UI, many C# WebAPI micro services, ElasticSearch, GraphQL and utilising many of the different AWS products.
-Including but not limited to Lambda, ECS, SQS, S3, ElastiCache, ElasticSearch, CloudFront, Route53.
+Including but not limited to Lambda, ECS, SQS, S3, ElastiCache, EC2, ElasticSearch, CloudFront, Route53, CloudWatch.
 The list goes on and on!

-But even with all this going on, and the pressure to deliver to prove our worth to the business.
+But even with all this going on, and the pressure to deliver and prove our worth to the business.
 We are lucky to work in an environment, and for a great manager that not only values 10% time, but rather actively pushes us to ensure we take it, and this I absolutely love!

 ### Ten percent time - Say what?